NoamAvisrur/Example_site/README.md

-i've built this project as part of my full-stack-web-development studies, and to practice:
+this project presents an example for a promotional website that can generally be used for hotels, motels, resorts and guest houses. in this project, iv'e practiced:

 - HTML5
 - CSS3